pritchardtom/archR_anaconda/anaconda.md

 1. Anaconda versions might be updated more regularly on Hawk/Sunbird than this documentation; and
 2. Creating an Anaconda environment uses a large number of files, and may fail if you exceed your file quota limits.

-### Before you Start - Check Available Anaconda Versions
+### Before you Start: Check Available Anaconda Versions

 To check which versions of Anaconda are available on Hawk/Sunbird, type `module load anaconda/` on the login node and press the `TAB` key twice.
 This should produce an output of all the available versions of Anaconda.
 For example: